MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### I built an app that includes a flow.
 I want to add an AI Builder action in this flow.
 Does it turn my app into a premium app?

 Yes.
-By adding an AI Builder action to a flow, you turn this flow into a premium flow.
-Hence, your app is now a premium app, so it requires a premium license to be used.
+By adding an AI Builder action to a flow inside your app, you turn your app into a premium app. so it requires a premium license to be used.
+However, your flow is not considered as a premium flow.

 ### Do you have FAQ about AI Builder trials?